-1.8.3 Carmarthenshire will continue to work with all neighbouring Authorities and will work collaboratively and in a collective manner on common approaches where appropriate.
+Carmarthenshire has and will continue to work with all neighbouring Authorities and will work collaboratively and in a collective manner on common approaches where appropriate.
 This will include sharing and jointly preparing aspects around evidence to support the implementation and review/revision of the respective LDPs.
-At key stages, Joint Statements of Common Ground will be prepared as necessary, to provide clarity on shared approaches.
+Joint Statements of Common Ground will be prepared as necessary, to provide clarity on shared approaches.